ElenJ/biomed-extractor/docs/testing.md

 ## **6. Quality Assurance and Maintenance**

-- Expand test coverage with all new features and bug-fixes
+- Expand test coverage with all new features and bug-fixes (Regression Tests)
 - Code reviews and peer testing for all pull requests
 - Regularly review automated test results and resolve any red (failing) tests before release
 - Update `/tests/` with any new edge-case files encountered during user feedback